 Tsukune 10

-• With the wooden spatula, spread the mixture around the bowl and then mix.
-Repeat it a few times.
+• Spread the mixture around the sides of the bowl with the wooden spatula and then mix.
+Repeat a few times.

 Tsukune 11

-• Now, switch to mixing by hand.
+• Now, switch to mixing by hand (you can wear a food-safe disposable glove, if you'd like).
 Knead and fold the mixture in a clockwise direction 30 times.
 Then, knead it counterclockwise 30 times.
-The meat will become paler in color and sticky.
-This process is very important for the meat to stay on a stick, so please do not skip this step.
+The meat will become pale in color and sticky.
+Kneading by hand is very important for the meat to stay on the skewer, so please do not skip this step.
 Tip: If the fat in the mixture starts to look melted, refrigerate it for 10 minutes, then continue kneading until the mixture is pale and sticky.

 Tsukune 12